 Understood.
 2025.
 Oil on canvas.
 16 x 20 in.
-Below light chartreuse, three mostly red figures, the right an inverted triangle, position over a body of cool colored shapes, some jagged.
+Below light chartreuse space, three mostly red figures, the right an inverted triangle, position over a body of cool colored shapes.

 Transport Setting Sail.
 2025.
 Oil on canvas.
 16 x 20 in.
-The imaginary, mainly yellow figure models potential or current locomotion in viridian green space.
+The imaginary, mainly yellow object plays potential or present locomotion in viridian green space.

 Hope Maketh Not Ashamed.
 2019.
 Oil on canvas.
 52 x 86 in.
 Romans 5.
 A therapeutic community business in the S.S.
 Pierce Building, a historic Brookline, MA, landmark, acquired a print (31 x 49.4 in.) in 2024.